8 out of 8 people found this review helpfulwrite a review of this game

 read more reviews for this game

-Jane Jensen is an outstanding story teller.
-What's more, she has so much knowledge about what she writes, that whatever she writes about magically becomes real.
-I clearly remember how I started playing the game with a condescending smile, and how I finished it firmly believing in werewolves' existence.
-After that, it was difficult to realize it was only fiction.
-Jane Jensen does it in every Gabriel Knight game: she convinces through her knowledge, her serious approach towards what she tells, and by creating for the supernatural a background made of perfectly natural stuff.
+I clearly remember how I started playing the game with a condescending smile, and how I finished it firmly believing in the existence of werewolves.
+Jane Jensen does it in every Gabriel Knight game: she convinces through her knowledge, through her serious attitude towards what she tells, and by creating a believable natural background for the super-natural elements she is interested in.

 The Beast Within is an example of a how a well-crafted game can actually take advantage of the dubious FMV technology with live actors.
 I must admit I have a weakness for that lost art.
 The joy of seeing your favorite adventure game being treated like a movie was among the strongest sensations of the time.
 Even games with handicapped gameplay (like Phantasmagoria) could create a lasting impression because, with the right tools and talent, the resulting atmosphere could be incredibly convincing.
 Same happens in this game, where the very first scene envelops you in a blood-chilling, yet oddly comforting ambiance of a well-told mystery.
 Technology here serves art, and both combine to give us a unique experience.

 Don't think that The Beast Within consists mainly of sitting through cutscenes.
 No, there is still plenty of gameplay to find here.
 Much of the scenery can be interacted with.
 Objects have detailed descriptions and elicit comments from our heroes.
 You'll gather evidence, spy on people, read old documents, interrogate suspects, and solve puzzles.
 There are long conversations, careful examination of clues, and original elements such as a certain change of perspective late in the game.
 In short, The Beast Within is a solid adventure game that most clearly refuses to be degraded to an "interactive movie".